Establishment of SGY

 The University attaches great importance to the education of SGY students.
 Since the School’s

-establishment, we have benefitted from a selection of best teachers in the University.
+establishment, we have benefitted from a selection of dedicated teachers in the University.
 In order to

-further promote open sharing of educational resources, in November 2020, the School officially launched
+further promote open sharing of educational resources, the School officially launched

 “School of the Gifted Young Premiere Courses” on Bilibili channel (a popular website akin to Youtube in